abdul-hafeez12/keycloak-configs/my-service/README.md

-# my-external-service for geting user from database
+# External-service for getting user from database

 This project uses Quarkus, the Supersonic Subatomic Java Framework.